seven-technologies-cloud/pythonrest/README.md

 pythonrest generate --mysql-connection-string <mysql_connection_string> --result-path C:\<YOUR_DESIRED_PATH_HERE>
 ```

-The above will generate your API on the provided path, and if the folder does not exist the generator will create i.
+The above will generate your API on the provided path, and if the folder does not exist the generator will create it.
 The following folders/files will be modified(content deleted and recreated) if a PythonREST project is already in place:
 - src/c_Domain
 - src/a_Presentation/a_Domain